-16.9 Systems & Controls
+17.10 Systems & Controls

-- 16.9.1 As part of the Procurement process it is required that all contracts above £5,000 are included on the Council's contract register on Oracle.
-This means that a contract and Contract Purchase Agreement (CPA) number would be created on Oracle and then included on any requisitions/ Purchase Orders that are raised in relation to that contract. - 16.9.2 Compliance reports are run on a monthly basis to ensure that the above process is being adhered to and issues of non-compliance are raised at Directorate meetings. - 16.9.3 All contracts Above Threshold are required to be tendered via the Council's etendering system (In-Tend) so that a complete audit trail is available.
-This is managed by Corporate Procurement Officers.
+- 17.10.1 As part of the Procurement process it is required that all contracts above £5,000 are included on the Council's contract register on Oracle.
+This means that a contract and Contract Purchase Agreement (CPA) number would be created on Oracle and then included on any requisitions/ Purchase Orders that are raised in relation to that contract.
+An audit activity is underway to ensure that the contract register is accurate and current, with actions being taken where areas for improvement have been identified. - 17.10.2 Compliance reports are run on a monthly basis, these require significant manual effort and have data constraints, but are used as a measure to support the Directorate meetings reviewing issues of non-compliance. - 17.10.3 All contracts Above Threshold are required to be tendered via the Council's etendering system (In-Tend) so that a complete audit trail is available.
+This is managed by Commercial and Procurement Officers from a system perspective, often the strategic procurement is outsourced. - 17.10.4 In preparation for the Procurement Act 2023, current contracts and payments are published on the Council's website.
+Work is ongoing to ensure that all relevant contracts are available. - 17.10.4 The Council is seeking to introduce a "No PO, No PAY" policy to ensure that the correct process is followed, and payments are not made outside the prescribed contracting procedure.
+This is a joined up piece of work with finance colleagues, governance is to be improved in this area coupled with legacy system issues, this is being addressed through the Oracle Reimplementation, specifically as part of the Purchase to Pay process.